 I got a call from an engineering friend of mine.
 He just moved to a new city for a new job.
 He writes firmware for a small company.
 Reason for the call?
 He is bored and wondered if we had any projects he could work on.
 Good engineers love their jobs and hate just sitting around.
 This is not an uncommon occurrence—there are a lot of small companies with “bored engineers.”

 If you’re a small company, before you hire that next engineer, you owe it to yourself to learn more about why product development is different in a small company.
-A good place to start is with our white papers here
+An excellent place to start is with our white papers here